.png)

 The Role of Stewardship and Philanthropy in Pastoral Life

-I would like to present you with some ideas that emphasize the importance of stewardship, usually defined as time, talent, and treasure.
-However, we find many religious institutions overlook the “treasure” part.
+If you are the leader of a religious congregation of any denomination, you probably share what, in my experience, the one thing religious leaders like least about their vocation, talking about money.
+I would like to present you with ideas that emphasize the importance of stewardship, usually defined as time, talent, and treasure.
+However, I have found that many religious institutions overlook the treasure part.
 It is relatively easy to think about asking people to give you their time and talent, but to ask for their treasure seems painful.

 So first, you need to determine what tasks and ministries you need volunteers to do.
 Some possible tasks in addition to the liturgical ministries named above might include: